areynold/accessibility-for-project-managers/project-manager-presentation-outline.md

 Available Time: 40 minutes

+## Intro
+    * Introduce presenters
+    * Presentation goals:
+        * High level understanding of how PMs can incorporate accessibility into project timeline
+    * Not covered:
+        * Specific project management methodologies

 ## Role of PM

 * Be aware of the state of the project at all times